3ndG4me/socat/README.md

 # Notice:
-I do not maintain the original project, please visit the link to the original maintainer below more information on how to report bugs and about the socat project in general:
+I did not write this, nor do I maintain the original project.
+This is simply a mirror repo hosting pre-compiled release builds.
+All original licenses apply.
+All credit goes to the original creator/maintainer, please visit the link to the original maintainer below more information on how to report bugs and about the socat project in general:
 - http://www.dest-unreach.org/socat/

 Also checkout the original README below for more information: